wormhole-foundation/xdapp-book/src/dapps/architecture/5_relayers.md

 ## Fundamentals

+Relayers are conceptually quite similar to "crank turner" processes used elsewhere in blockchain -- there is only a single action which can be taken (pulling the crank) and their sole responsibility is to initiate this action and pay for the costs.

 The most important thing to remember about relayers is that they are _untrusted_.
 This means you don't have to trust them, but it also means you can't trust them.
 This is true of both generic and specialized relayers.

 Let's dive into a little more detail about _why_ relayers are untrusted, and what this means for you when designing a protocol.